Hendrix-CS/csci151/labs/adventure.md

 ## Requirements

-This project must be completed individually, but you can communicate with your lab partner and Dr. Goadrich.

-There are four levels of implementation for your project, Basic, Intermediate, Advanced, and Expert.
+There are four levels of implementation for your lab, Basic, Intermediate, Advanced, and Expert.

 ### LEVEL 1: BASIC

-By {{page.basicdue}} you must submit a Basic and Intermediate working version.

 A Basic version handles the
 following minimum requirements: